ZA1815/caniscrape/README.md

 - This tool is for **reconnaissance only** - it does not bypass protections
 - Always respect `robots.txt` and terms of service
 - Some sites may consider aggressive scanning hostile - use `--find-all` and `--deep` sparingly
+- CAPTCHA solving should only be used for legitimate testing purposes
 - You are responsible for how you use this tool and any scrapers you build
+- Ensure your use of proxies and CAPTCHA solving complies with applicable laws and terms of service

 ### Technical Notes
-- Analysis takes 30-60 seconds per URL
+- Analysis takes 30-60 seconds per URL (longer with CAPTCHA solving)
 - Some checks require making multiple requests (may trigger rate limits)
 - Results are a snapshot - protections can change over time
+- Proxy rotation adds latency but improves anonymity
+- CAPTCHA solving success depends on service quality and site complexity

 ## 🤝 Contributing